kissaten/heroku-eureka-server-demo/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-The application will prompt you for credentials.
+Once it's deployed, Eureka will prompt you for credentials.
 The defaults are `user` and `password`.

 ## Production Deployment